swaptacular/swpt_ca_scripts/README.md

 * `queues.txt` contains the designated number of sending queues.
 * `peer-manifest.yaml` contains a Kubernetes manifest describing the peer.
+* `DEACTIVATED` if this file exists, this indicates that the peer has been deactivated.

 ## Reconfiguring a registered peer

-To increase the number of sending queues for a registered peer, you can use the "reconfigure-peer" command.
+To increase the designated number of sending queues for a registered peer (by default it is `1`), you can use the "reconfigure-peer" command.
 For example, for the peer that we registered in the previous section, running:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 3
 ```

-will increase the number of sending queues for that peer to 3.
-If for some reason you want to deactivate this peer, run:
+will increase the designated number of sending queues for that peer to 3.
+It is important to note that you are not allowed to decrease this number.

+If for some reason you want to deactivate the given peer, run:

 ```shell
 $ ./reconfigure-peer fd75076e66e6bd5f8b7dee0e03bd51a0 --deactivate
 ```

+Once a peer has been deactivated, it can not be re-activated again.